TeamRizu/outfox-wiki/content/dev/actors/actortypes/workoutgraph/_index.md

 title: WorkoutGraph
 ---

-A graph showing the calories burned over time during a workout.
+A graph showing the difficulty meter values of each entry on a course. **Despite its name, it doesn't actually calculate anything about calories or workout**.

+The graph has a hardcoded ceiling of 35, being tied to the maximum difficulty value allowed in legacy SM.

 {{<hint type="important">}}
 This actor will only work on Course Mode!